sreee2001/MEF-Enabled-Payroll-Management-Mock-Demo/README.md

-# MEF-Enabled Payroll Management Mock Demo
+# MEF Enabled Post release Scalability of Operations Demo

 ## Introduction

-This project demonstrates the use of the Managed Extensibility Framework (MEF) in a payroll management system.
+This project demonstrates the use of the Managed Extensibility Framework (MEF) in a production environment.
 It showcases how MEF can be leveraged to create a modular, extensible architecture for processing payroll operations, making it easy to add new features and components without modifying the core system.

 ## Table of Contents